-Private tutoring in the UK is not a new phenomenon, nor an especially culturally dominant one by the egregious standards of places like Hong Kong (where celebrity tutors advertise on city centre billboards) or South Korea (where schoolkids receive an average of 15 hours a week of extra tuition).
+Private tutoring in the UK is not a new phenomenon, nor an especially culturally dominant one by the egregious standards of places like Hong Kong or South Korea .
 Only a quarter of London children of school age receive some kind of extra tuition, and the figure is even lower outside the capital.
-But British tutors operate in an international marketplace: just as the influx of oligarchs into the capital has reinvigorated the job market for butlers, landscape gardeners and Filipina maids, so too has it been a boon for an army of struggling actors and frustrating entrepreneurs who, thanks to the air of prestige that a public school education brings, can now rebrand themselves as ‘supertutors’ and charge ten times as much per hour as the Filipina maid, despite being vastly less capable.
+But British tutors operate in an international marketplace: just as the influx of oligarchs into the capital has reinvigorated the job market for butlers, landscape gardeners and Filipina maids, so too has it been a boon for an army of struggling actors and frustrating entrepreneurs who, thanks to the air of prestige that an expensive education brings, can now rebrand themselves as ‘supertutors’ and charge ten times as much per hour as the Filipina maid, despite being vastly less capable.

 A London-based ‘elite’ tutoring agency recently advertised for a residential tutoring post, to be split between London, Moscow, Chamonix and St Tropez.
 The rate? £135,000 per annum, with free accommodation thrown in.
 Qualifications required?
 ‘The candidate should have attended a leading public school’.

 There’s just one problem with this system: nobody knows what they’re doing.
 Tutors are signed up to premium agencies on the basis of having attended a specific school, without any need to demonstrate any pedagogical ability.
 I was told by one tutoring company that they couldn’t put me forward at a premium rate, as I hadn’t attended a specific boarding school, ignoring the fact that I had taught at that very school for several years.